hotg-ai/static-linking-example/README.md

   single `*.wasm` file, using the exports from one module to satisfy the imports from the other?
 - Are there easier ways to achieve the same result?
+- How feasible is it for Wasmer to have a fallback engine which interprets WebAssembly instead of doing JIT or AOT compiling?

 [wit-bindgen]: https://github.com/bytecodealliance/wit-bindgen/